LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/intentAndContextPolicies.md

 To route to skills, you will need the SkillIds used by LiveEngage.
 To retrieve all the skill IDs:

-1. Login to LiveEngage and then go to Users tab and then Skills
+1. Login to Conversational Cloud and then go to Users tab and then Skills
 2. Then click on Actions and then export all

     <img class="fancyimage" width="600" src="img/maven/Get SkillID from LiveEngage.png">